Boeing agrees to $2.5 bln settlement of U.S. criminal probe into 737 MAX crashes | Business

 Boeing admitted in court documents that two of its 737 MAX flight technical pilots deceived the FAA about a safety system called MCAS, which was tied to both fatal crashes.
 Boeing Chief Executive David Calhoun said in a statement the agreement "appropriately acknowledges how we fell short of our values and expectations."

-The deferred prosecution agreement discussed Boeing’s financial incentive to secure training that would not require additional pilot simulator time.
+The deferred prosecution agreement discussed Boeing’s financial incentive to secure training that would not require additional pilot simulator time, which could have deterred airlines from buying the plane.
 Reuters has reported that Boeing managers told engineers working on the MAX, including MCAS, their designs could not trigger more comprehensive training designations from the FAA.

 One employee wrote another in 2014 that if the FAA required higher level training it would "cost Boeing tens of millions of dollars!”
-The fine of $243 million represents the amount of money Boeing saved by not implementing full-flight simulator training for the 737 MAX, the agreement stated.
+The $243 million fine, which the Justice Department said was at "low end" of the sentencing guidelines, represents the amount of money Boeing saved by not implementing full-flight simulator training for the 737 MAX, the agreement stated.

 On MCAS, Boeing disclosed to FAA personnel responsible for determining whether the MAX met federal airworthiness standards but it did not disclose it to other FAA key personnel.
 The Justice Department said it was not requiring an independent compliance monitor because "the misconduct was neither pervasive across the organization, nor undertaken by a large number of employees, nor facilitated by senior management."